fastai/fastai/CONTRIBUTING.md

 ### Code PRs

-* If your PR a bug fix, please also include a test that demonstrates the problem, or modifies an existing test that wasn't catching that problem already.
-Of course, it's not a requirement, so proceed anyway if you can't figure it out how to write a test, but do try.
+* If your PR is a bug fix, please also include a test that demonstrates the problem, or modifies an existing test that wasn't catching that problem already.
+Of course, it's not a requirement, so proceed anyway if you can't figure out how to write a test, but do try.
 Without having a test your fix could be lost down the road.
 By supplying a test, you're ensuring that your projects won't break in the future.

 * Same applies for PRs that implement new features - without having a test case validating this new feature, it'd be very easy for that new feature to break in the future.
 A test case ensures that the feature will not break.